 Hurry up before bats are gone for the spring and icicles are melted.

 After you've exhausted your list of fun things to do in Ottawa and the area, maybe you just want to slow down and enjoy the city?
-Downtown Ottawa and Gatineau have you covered with vibrant neighbourhoods and miles of walkways and vista points.
+Downtown Ottawa and Gatineau have you covered with vibrant neighbourhoods miles of walkways and vista points.

 Snow removal in operation.